 Build a Tiny Docs Site with Next.js in Under an Hour

-- Scaffold a Next.js app
+Scaffold the Next.js app

 npx create-next-app@latest simple-docs-site